-The moment the Childcare Island Ordinance comes into force, all children's centres and registered host parents must have an operating licence to provide care.
-In order to obtain and maintain this licence, one should meet several quality requirements.
+All children's centres and registered host parents must have an operating licence to provide care.
+In order to obtain and maintain this licence, a childcare provider should meet several quality requirements.
 The requirements are listed below.
 Sometimes the requirements for host parents differ somewhat from those for a children's centre.
-In that case the title will be marked with an .
+In that case the title will be marked with an \.